-Further, in determining our variable compensation programs, we consider other tax and accounting implications of particular forms of compensation, such as the implications of Section 409A of the Code governing deferred compensation arrangements and favorable accounting treatment afforded certain equity based plans that are settled in shares.
-Although we consider the tax and accounting consequences of our compensation programs, the forms of compensation we utilize are determined primarily by their effectiveness in creating maximum alignment with our key strategic objectives and the interests of our shareholders.
+In determining our variable compensation programs, we consider certain tax and accounting implications of particular forms of compensation, such as the implications of Section 409A of the Internal Revenue Code governing deferred compensation arrangements and favorable accounting treatment afforded certain equity-based plans that are settled in shares.
+Although we consider the tax and accounting consequences of our compensation programs, the forms of compensation we utilize are determined primarily by their effectiveness in creating maximum alignment with our key strategic objectives and the interests of our stockholders.

-COMPENSATION COMMITTEE REPORT
+COMPENSATION AND TALENT MANAGEMENT COMMITTEE REPORT

-The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with the members of management of the Company, and, based on such review and discussions, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in the Company's proxy statement.
+The Compensation and Talent Management Committee has reviewed and discussed the Compensation Discussion and Analysis with the members of management of the Company, and, based on such review and discussions, the Compensation and Talent Management Committee recommended to the Board that the Compensation Discussion and Analysis be included in the Company's proxy statement.

-COMPENSATION COMMITTEE
+COMPENSATION AND TALENT MANAGEMENT COMMITTEE